Uncovering the neutrino mass ordering with the next galactic core-collapse supernova neutrino burst using water Cherenkov detectors: Methodology

 To translate neutrino luminosities into event rates the \texttt{sntools}~\cite{Migenda:2021hnl} open-source software package is used. \texttt{sntools} reads fluxes in \texttt{SNEWPY} format and combines them with neutrino cross-sections to generate realistic event rates and particle distributions using Monte Carlo sampling.

-\\A million events is simulated for each SN model and MO and the expected angular distribution of the outgoing $e^{\pm}$ is computed relative to the SN direction.
-To make the analysis robust to scale differences the distribution is normalized to unity.
-To obtain realistic distributions, the true $\theta_{e^\pm}$ and $E_{e^\pm}$ are smeared using the reconstruction capabilities of Super-Kamiokande~IV~\cite{Super-Kamiokande:2016yck}, which set a lower bound for HK performances.
-Then, events with $E^{max}>E^{reco}_{e^\pm}>3$~MeV are selected.
+\\Over a million events are simulated for each SN model and MO and the expected normalized angular distribution of the outgoing $e^{\pm}$ is computed relative to the SN direction.
+The true $\theta_{e^\pm}$ and $E_{e^\pm}$ are smeared according to Super-Kamiokande~IV performances~\cite{Super-Kamiokande:2016yck}.
+Then, events with $14>E^{reco}_{e^\pm}>3$~MeV are selected.
 This choice aims to: 1) account for a realistic detection energy threshold\footnote{In SK-IV a threshold as low as 3.49~MeV was used to study solar neutrinos~\cite{Super-Kamiokande:2016yck}.
 Hyper-Kamiokande expects to detect 10 photo-electrons/MeV compared to the 6 photo-electrons/MeV at SK-IV~\cite{Hyper-Kamiokande:2022smq}.
 Thus, a 3~MeV threshold is assumed.} and 2) increase (decrease) the fraction of eES (CC-$^{16}$O), which is concentrated at low (high) energies, see Fig.~\ref{fig:e_reco_cut}, and reduce the flux model-to-model discrepancies, particularly relevant at high $E^{reco}_{e^\pm}$.
-While aggressive cuts on $E^{max}$ improve the model robustness, they reduce the number of selected events and therefore increase the statistical error.
-To balance such a trade-off, $E^{max}=14$~MeV was chosen as it provides maximum MO sensitivity\footnote{The whole analysis chain was re-run to test several values of $E^{max}$, in steps of 1~MeV.
-Cuts in time were also studied, but it was observed that using the full 2~s windows lead to the best sensitivity, so no additional restrictions were applied.}.
-After the cuts, the interaction fractions change as summarized in Tab.~\ref{tab:cuts_fracts}.
-As it can be seen, the cuts significantly reduce the variation of the predictions across flux models, decrease the fraction of CC-$^{16}$O and significantly increase the proportion of eES events.
-As intended, the separation of NMO and IMO predictions is significantly accentuated by using a high-energy cut.
+The interaction fractions before and after the cuts are summarized in Tab.~\ref{tab:cuts_fracts}.
+As intended, the high energy cut significantly accentuates the difference in the predictions of eES events for each mass ordering.